 in Salt Lake City UT

 Have you ever wondered why countless crunches and healthy eating have not resulted in the flat stomach you deserve?
 You’re not alone.
 Many women and men – particularly after significant weight loss or pregnancies – have stubborn fat, loose, lax skin, and a protruding abdomen that does not respond to diet and exercise.
 Our surgeons have years of experience and training in body contouring procedures.
-We perform abdominoplasty, often called a tummy tuck, in Midvale, Utah, to help people from Salt Lake City and surrounding cities improve their physical appearance and emotional wellbeing.
+We perform abdominoplasty in the Salt Lake City area to help people improve their physical appearance and emotional wellbeing.

 To find out if a tummy tuck can give you the look you envision for yourself, request a consultation online or call our office at (801) 937-9650.
 We are eager to meet you and help you on your aesthetic journey.

 People come to our practice for tummy tucks from nearby cities such as South and West Jordan, Murray, Cottonwood Heights, and Sandy, UT, because they want to improve the appearance of the mid to lower area of the abdomen.
 They consider this area a “trouble spot” and desire a flat, toned midsection that reflects their health and wellness.
 Typically, our tummy tuck patients have:

 - Loose or hanging skin around the midsection

 - Pockets or rolls of fat near the abdomen